jcausey-astate/CS50x2_lecture_notes/content/21a_Trees.md

 ## Binary Tree

 The "Tree" object must store an owning pointer to the root of the tree.
-The tree itself has ownership responsibility too all nodes in the data structure.
+The tree itself has ownership responsibility for all nodes in the data structure.

 .center[![](../images/Trees/Binary_Tree.svg)]